 Many of us make ad hoc investments.
 We notice an advertisement in the newspaper or see colleagues investing in some instrument and go ahead and invest some money.
 It is not rational!
 It can cause losses or less than optimum returns.

 We have to determine where to invest based on our needs, our risk capacity, and risk tolerance.
 We have to invest as per our asset allocation plan, as per returns expected and our investment timeline.
-Invest for your financial security as per the financial plan which has to be reviewed systematically.
+Invest for your financial security as per the plan which has to be reviewed systematically.

 5) Imitate Lifestyles of Others

 Different people, different strokes!
-Some people lead an extravagant life.
+Some people lead extravagant life.
 Others save a lot of money.
 Your neighbor has the latest UHD TV.
 Your friend went on a luxury cruise.
 You are tempted to do the same.
 Ask yourself these questions

 - Do you need it?